abuildingminds/gremlin-mapper/README.md

 <a name="queryRaw"></a>
 ### queryRaw(queryString, callback)

-`.queryRaw` performs a raw query on the gremlin-orm root and returns raw data
+`.queryRaw` performs a raw query on the gremlin-mapper root and returns raw data

 ##### Arguments
 * `queryString`: Gremlin query as a string